JKsamuel/JKsamuel.github.io/_posts/2021-10-13-how-to-create-blog.md

 # How to create GitHub pages
 For developer, the Github Pages seemed to have a prerequisite.
 Especially for people like me who have no experience in this industry, it seems more necessary.

-There are two reasons why I decided to make this page.
-Fistly, in order to get a job.
+To make a GitHub blogs, this seemingly really simple work was actually not easy for me.
+To create this homepage, I had to find out what Git is and know the git command.
+And I had to know about Jekyll and Markdown, althogh not yet depp.
+Moreover I had to know Ruby too.

-Secondly, to organize what I studied.
+I need to organize what I studied.
+I'm going to start with this page.

 ___
 ## Step1: Creating a repository on Github